tensorflow/tpu/tools/ctpu/README.md

 example: `ctpu help up`).
 If you'd simply like a list of all the available subcommands, simply execute `ctpu commands`.

-If you're having problems getting your credentials right, use the `ctpu print-config` command to print out the configuration `ctpu` would use when creating your Cloud TPU and GCE VM.
+If you're having problems getting your credentials right, use the `ctpu print-config` command to print out the configuration `ctpu` would use when creating your Cloud TPU and Compute Engine VM.

 ## Security Documentation ##